Mishankhatri/Restaurant-Management-System/README.md

 - Admin Mode
    - Admin can register new staff.
    - Admin can CREATE, RETRIVE, UPDATE and DELETE food items.
-   - Admin can CREATE, RETRIVE, UPDATE and DELETE invoices.
+   - Admin can CREATE, RETRIVE, UPDATE, PRINT and DELETE    invoices.

 <br>

 - Staff Mode
    - Admin can CREATE, RETRIVE, UPDATE and DELETE food items.
-   - Admin can CREATE, RETRIVE, UPDATE invoices.
+   - Admin can CREATE, RETRIVE, UPDATE and PRINT invoices.

 <br>